 Pathway Objective This means Reform Initiative Resource Adequacy Mechanism Establish new market-based arrangements to explicitly value capacity to provide an 'investable' and enduring long-term signal.
 Establish market arrangements that support efficient allocation of investment risk between participants, jurisdictions, and consumers.
 Establish tools that provide jurisdictions sufficient confidence that reliability will be maintained in a way that preserves market signals.
 We have investment in the right mix of resources (generation, storage and demand response) in place prior to anticipated plant closures, and that plant exit does not cause significant price or reliability shocks to consumers through the transition.
 Investment principles for jurisdictional schemes MT PSA Enhancements Jurisdictional Strategic Reserve Ministerial RRO Trigger Capacity Mechanism Ongoing Monitoring Essential System Services Establish new market-based arrangements to value the services needed to support the changing mix of resources in the NEM (frequency, inertia, system strength, and operating reserves).
 Establish new market mechanisms to support efficient scheduling and dispatch by AEMO.
 Deliver a range of supply and demand-based technologies and resources with capabilities to deliver these essential services.
 We have the resources and services when needed to manage the complexity of dispatch and to deliver a secure supply to customers.
-Fast Frequency Response Mandatory Primary Frequency Response Operating Reserve Market System Strength (Planning) Operational Security Mechanism Unbundling system services Integrated ahead market Integration of DER and Flexible Demand Establish frameworks that enable consumers to be rewarded for their flexible demand and generation, facilitate options for how they want to engage and remain protected by a fit-for-purpose consumer protections framework.
+Fast Frequency Response Frequency Performance Payments (part of PFR Incentive Arrangements rule) Operating Reserve Market System Strength (Planning) Operational Security Mechanism Unbundling system services Integrated ahead market Integration of DER and Flexible Demand Establish frameworks that enable consumers to be rewarded for their flexible demand and generation, facilitate options for how they want to engage and remain protected by a fit-for-purpose consumer protections framework.
 Establish wholesale market arrangements that support innovation, the integration of new business models and a more efficient supply and demand balance.
 Establish networks with the ability to accommodate the continued update of DER, two-way energy flows, and manage the security of the network in a cost-effective way.
 Provide AEMO with the visibility and tools it needs to continue to operate a safe, secure, and reliable system, including maintaining system security associated with low minimum system load conditions.
 We create new opportunities for consumers about how they receive and use energy and are rewarded for doing so flexibly.
 Integrating Energy Storage Flexible Trading Arrangements Scheduled Lite Dynamic Operating Envelopes Distribution Local Network Services Turn-up Services DER Data Hub and Registry Services DER Operational Tools Transmission and Access Establish better signals for generators to locate in areas where there is available generation capacity - namely in the REZs.
 Reduced uncertainty for investors, through measures that give rise to more predictable future patterns of congestion, and a more orderly and predictable connections process.
-Establish better use of the network, resulting in more efficient dispatch outcomes and lower costs for consumers.
-Ensure batteries are locating where they are needed most and being paid to operate in ways that benefit the broader system.
 We have a network to meet future needs, renewable energy zones, and a targeted set of investments that can deliver the energy transition at lower cost.
-Dedicated connection assets and system strength Interim REZ framework Transmission Access Reform Transmission Planning and Investment Review Enhanced congestion information LMP and FTR
+Dedicated connection assets and system strength Interim REZ framework Transmission Access Reform (Congestion Management Mechanism) Transmission Planning and Investment Review